A quarterly publication for people who care about the Connecticut River; its history, health, and ecology—present and future.

 Read about real people living on the river, their lives, their homes, their avocations.
 Learn about what they have contributed to the culture of the river through their art, their photography, their poetry.

-estuary magazine is a quarterly magazine, both in-print and online, beginning in the spring of 2020.
-Our mission is to inform, and thereby enlighten, inhabitants of the CT River Valley about the status and trends associated with its health, life and habitats; we believe estuary will increase citizen awareness of, and participation in, opportunities for conservation, protection and enjoyment of the resources of the River basin.
-To this end, we have enlisted a group of outstanding writers, journalists, photographers, and artists to provide content for the magazine on a regular basis.
+estuary magazine is a quarterly publication, both in-print and online, beginning in the spring of 2020.
+We have enlisted a group of outstanding writers, journalists, photographers, and artists to provide content for the magazine on a regular basis.
 Our editors are experienced and able to communicate complex, technical and scientific matters to the general public.
 Most important, they are master storytellers.

-Those interested mainly in archival data and the ability to research articles and blogs via digital means, and to correspond, via the most effective social media should be well served.
+Those interested mainly in archival data and the ability to research articles and blogs via digital means, and to correspond, via the most effective social media should be delighted.

 Our editorial “departments” are based on community interests.